fhircast/sandbox.js/README.md

 ```
 MODE=ai PORT=3001 node endpoints.js
 ```
-## Linux installation
+## Linux
 Official Node.js binary distributions are provided by [NodeSource] (https://github.com/nodesource/distributions/blob/master/README.md).

-### Using Ubuntu
+### Ubuntu
 ```
 cd sandboxjs        # change directory to where the githib was downloaded
-curl -sL https://deb.nodesource.com/setup_11.x | sudo -E bash -
-# Download binaries
+curl -sL https://deb.nodesource.com/setup_11.x | sudo -E bash -  # Download binaries
 sudo apt-get install -y nodejs  # install
 sudo npm install npm --global   # update npm
-# install the modules
+npm install     # install the modules
-npm install
-# start the sandbox
+node sandbox.js     # start the sandbox
-node sandbox.js
 ```

-## Cloud deployment
+## Cloud
 Two important settings for cloud deploymentare the port environment variable defined in endpoint.js and the start script in the launch.json file.

 ### Azure
 The [Visual Studio Code](https://code.visualstudio.com/) Azure App Service [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) can be used for deployments.
-You can add environment variables for the App Service instance by creating an 'Application Settings' as shown in the following picture.
+The MODE environment variable can be added to the App Service instance by creating an 'Application Settings' as shown in the following picture.

  ![Azure configuration](AzureConfiguration.png)